corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ```
 Corda-Contract-Classes=IMPLEMENTS;net.corda.v10.ledger.contracts.Contract
 ```
-The `cordapp-cpk` plugin will append additional clauses to each filter to ensure that it still only selects public static non-abstract classes, since we don't expect this requirement to change.
+The `cordapp-cpk2` plugin will append additional clauses to each filter to ensure that it still only selects public static non-abstract classes, since we don't expect this requirement to change.

 ### Dynamic Imports